Work at the Barn Playhouse

 RESPONSIBILITIES AND DUTIES

-● Supervision of Electrics Interns and Acting Interns assisting with the Electrics
+Supervision of Acting Interns when working with paint.

 QUALIFICATIONS